 games, commonly implemented by railroad games (theme I’m a big fan of).
 Honorable mentions: Railways of the World

 and tile placement

 - a bit overly complex) , Lords of Waterdeep

-(although theme feels it’s like glued on).Civilization
+(although theme feels like it's glued on).Civilization

 games, that don’t implement heavy war conflict / area control.
 Nations

-(often very random but I don’t seem to grow tired of it).
+(which often is very random but I don’t seem to grow tired of it).

 Games themed in science fiction

 (or space trade) that I don’t have many in my collection yet.
 Merchant of Venus

 , Ascending Empires